bmuller/telemetry_metrics_cloudwatch/README.md

 will send accumulated metric data at least every minute (configurable by the `:push_interval` option) or when the data cache has reached the maximum size that CloudWatch will accept.

+### Event Sampling
+You can control the rate at which your metrics are queued by configuring the `:sample_rate` option using a value between 0.0 and 1.0.
+A sample rate value of 0.0 will ensure no events are sent, whereas a sample rate value of 1.0 will ensure all events are sent.
+If you set the sample rate to 0.25, you would effectively queue 25% of your metrics.

 ### Units

 In order to report metrics in the CloudWatch UI, they must be one of the following values: